 The Bevington pipe organ, imported from England, was installed in 1915 and continued to play a part in the 10.30am Sunday worship of the church until the building was declared unsafe following the magnitude 7.1 earthquake on 4 September 2010.
 The pipe organ was successfully recovered from the building for restoration and eventual reinstatement.
 The building suffered serious damage from the first earthquake and the front facade was propped up in anticipation of repair.
 The building was totally destroyed by the magnitude 6.3 earthquake on 22 February 2011 which caused the side walls to fall outwards and the roof to collapse.
 Amazingly no-one was killed in the church properties although 185 people lost their lives in different locations around the city in this devastating event.
 The church also lost three residential properties next to the church site.

 NEW SPACES- All of the destroyed buildings were insured and in 2016 plans for a new mixed use facility were finalised.
 Insurance proceeds covered about a third of the new build, which saw a development of facilities expressing contemporary church life.
 This included gathering spaces, commercial offices for rent, a cafe, with a further stage including 11 residential apartments.
-It is hoped that stage two will commence late 2021.
+Stage two commenced late 2021 and is due for completion in early 2023.
 Our architect has described it as “a modern day monastery”… a place where people are living, working and worshipping together.
 The first stage of new buildings have been widely acclaimed, and several architecture awards have been given, noting the innovative, versatile, joy-evoking design.